Foundations — Part 4

-This is one of the trickiest Foundations reads.
-The approach here is deliberate: start simple, then layer the complexity.
-If you understand bolus timing, everything else gets easier.
+This is one of the trickier Foundations pages.
+The approach is deliberate: start simple, then layer the complexity.
+Understanding bolus timing makes everything else easier.

-The podcast episode is also useful: Episode 7: Fundamentals of The Glucose Never Lies.
+The companion podcast episode may also be helpful: Episode 7: Fundamentals of The Glucose Never Lies.

 What bolus insulin covers